dmarkey/kube-lookout/README.md

 # kube-lookout
-A utility to post changes to kubernetes deployments to Slack
+A utility to post changes to kubernetes deployments to Slack.
+Developed particularly for use with flux but can be used with any Kubernetes set-up.
+Tested with EKS 1.12 and K3S (Kubernetes 1.14)

 ## What does it do?